elijahwenndt/elijah-wenndt-blog/blog.md

 i typically solve a problem by research. i enjoy delving into a topic until i can personally understand the problem at hand
 ### What methods do you use to help yourself get unstuck?
 a combination of google and youtube! i also have no trouble asking for help when needed!
+## 9/9/22
+### What are your thoughts about the roles HTML, CSS, and JavaScript play in the process of rendering content and providing user experience?
+I believe the best way to answer this is using the house example.
+HTML is like the structure of the house.
+It gives the structure and definitions for the rest of the house to function.
+The CSS is like the design and paint.
+While not necessary to a websites function, it can make it usuable for an average user and keep the page contents organized.
+Javascript is like the electricity and plumbing.
+While everything else is useful and necessary the javascript is what makes the page run.
+### What are some objects that your blog incorporates?
+So far nothing much.
+I currently have an image posted but i will update the blog as we progress!
+### What are your thoughts on pseudocoding?
+pseudocoding is a powerful tool that can help you break down a complicated problem without having to directly have an answer in the language you are using.
+It is a great and necessary first step when working on a coding project.
 ![wooded road](img/pexels-holiho-1112186.jpg)